derb12/pybaselines/docs/algorithms/morphological.rst

 Morphological Baselines
 =======================

-The contents of :mod:`pybaselines.morphological` contain algorithms that use morphological operations for estimating the baseline.

 Introduction
 ------------

 `Morphological operations <https://en.wikipedia.org/wiki/Mathematical_morphology>`_
 include dilation, erosion, opening, and closing.
 Morphological operators use moving windows and compute the maximum, minimum, or a combination of the two within each window.
+The following algorithms use these operations to estimate the baseline.

 .. note::
    All morphological algorithms use a ``half_window`` parameter to define the size